Home · Blog · Compliance

 Are FM companies responsible for LOLER compliance in buildings they manage?+

-Yes, if they have control of the lifting equipment.
-Under LOLER 1998, the dutyholder is the employer or self-employed person who has control of the lifting equipment.
-If an FM company manages a building and controls its passenger lifts, goods hoists, or dock levellers as part of their contract, they are the dutyholder and must arrange thorough examinations.
+Yes, where they have operational control of the lifting equipment.
+Under LOLER 1998, the duty holder is the employer or self-employed person who controls the lifting equipment.
+If an FM company manages a building and controls its passenger lifts, platform lifts, or dock levellers under contract, they are the duty holder and must arrange thorough examinations at the correct intervals.

-Who is responsible for passenger lift LOLER compliance in an office building?+
+Who holds the LOLER duty for a passenger lift in a managed office building?+

-If a contractor brings their own lifting equipment into a building for a project (e.g. a hoist for a fit-out), they are the dutyholder for that equipment.
-The FM company's obligation is to ensure the contractor has current LOLER examination records before authorising the equipment for use in the building — as part of contractor management.
+If a contractor brings their own lifting equipment onto a site you manage, they remain the duty holder for that equipment.
+Your obligation as FM is to verify that the contractor holds current thorough examination records before authorising the equipment for use.
+This forms part of your contractor management obligations and protects you if the contractor's equipment causes an incident on your premises.